Thank you for considering Parentfinder to help with your adoption journey. To get started, please click on the button below that best describes you.

 Staying active on your adoption journey can create new moments to connect with an expectant mother.
 Using Parentfinder blog posts or creating a social media profile specifically dedicated to your adoption journey are both great ways to show yourself off.
 Below, we’ll talk a bit about optimizing your use of either of these functions.

+We all know that life changes happen often.
 Writing a blog post is a great way to go more in-depth on a new event or your everyday life.
-Did you get a new puppy or have a surprise visit from an old friend?
+Did you recently pick up a new hobby or paint the nursery?
 Maybe you found an old family recipe that brought back hidden memories from your childhood.
 Recording big and small moments like these are a great way to take an extra glimpse into your life.
+Posting to your adoption blog can also lead to more views to your adoption profile!

 When writing the blog, you are given an opportunity to upload a photo.
 This could again be a new chance to share engaging and unique content.
 If you need help deciding what kind of photo to share, check out our basic Parentfinder photo guidelines.

-Using channels like Instagram or Twitter is a great way to show off your life.
+Using a channel like Instagram, Facebook, or Twitter is a great way to show off your life.
 The sheer accessibility of social media opens up the door to new connections.
 And, if you make a social media profile dedicated to your adoption journey, those connections may take on a new meaning.
 Expectant moms can search through hashtags to find your photos and may end up checking out your social media profile.

 The Parentfinder team recommends staying in the guidelines we set for text and photos – view the social media profile as a supplementary extension of your Parentfinder online adoption profile.

 Parentfinder blogs and social media are two great ways to stay connected on your adoption journey.
-They are both opportunities to share interesting and daily moments from your life.
+They are both opportunities to share interesting and daily moments from your life, and you should use them to your advantage!